Millions of Smart Meters May Over-Inflate Readings by up to 600%

 The majority of meters did not correctly measure power usage.
 56% of them measured power usage much greater than was actually being used.

+The smart meter freaks out for no reason and charges you $500 extra.
+You complain to the utility, they say it's your fault.
+You complain to PUC, they ask you for proof.
+You have none.
+Congrats, you're now out $500.

+If this kind of problem had happened with my old meter, I would've had no recourse.
+With my smart meter, I can turn on/off stuff in the house and check the meter's reading if I suspect something fishy i

-A cure for which there is no disease (Score:3)
+A cure for which there is no disease (Score:2, Interesting)

 There is no discernible reason to invest scarce resources in "smart meters" (which are looking more like "dumb meters").
 Ordinary old-style meters do an adequate job, and give employment to a lot of meter-readers.
 (That's a good thing, by the way).
 They are sufficiently accurate.

 The arguments in favour of "smart meters" are ridiculous.
 Putting meter-readers out of work to save the company a small amount of money is a bad idea.
-Besides, most customers would be happy to read their own meters and send in the results by Web or phone.
-I do.
+Besides, most customers would be happy to read their own meters and send in the r

-Most normal people already have an excellent idea of how much energy they are using (often this is "too much", as in "I told you to turn off those lights!" or "Do you have any idea how much it costs to leave that running for so long?")
-If they really want to know in more detail, there are a lot of very nice cheap little meters you can install and read yourself.

-Controlling people's energy supply by wireless is beyond insane - it is literally criminal.
-It's bad enough that energy suppliers would be able to switch off the supply on a whim (or a computer error).
-But those guys with the black box could do it too.

 Re:A cure for which there is no disease (Score:5, Insightful)